OliverRichter/normalized-attention/README.md

 ```bash
 python train.py -h
 ```
 to see the available options.
+For the reinforcement learning experiments we provide a separate shell script in the wmg_agent subfolder.